Break of gauge: Overcoming a break of gauge

 Where trains encounter a different gauge, such as at the borders between Spain and France or between Russia and China, the traditional solution has been transloading (often called transshipment in discussions of break of gauge), that is, the transfer of passengers and freight to cars on the other system.
 When transloading from one gauge to another, often the quantities of rolling stock are unbalanced between the two systems, leading to more idle rolling stock on one system than the other.

 Bogie exchange and variable gauge

 One common method to avoid transshipment is to build cars to the smaller of the two systems' loading gauges with bogies that are easily removed and replaced with other bogies at an interchange location on the border.
 This takes a few minutes per car, but is quicker than transshipment of goods.

 A more modern and sophisticated method is to have multigauge bogies with wheelsets whose wheels can be moved inwards and outwards.
 Normally they are locked in place, but special equipment at the border unloads and unlocks the wheels and pushes them inward or outward to the new gauge, relocking and reloading the wheels when done.
 This is done as the train moves slowly over the special equipment.
+Stadler Rail make one brand of Variable Gauge Axle (VGA) system.